erikmartens/nearbyweather-legacy/README.md

 ### Development

 We looking forward to receiving your contributions.
-You can find out how to take part in the development of this application via the [contribution guidelines](https://github.com/erikmartens/NearbyWeather/blob/master/CONTRIBUTING.md).
+You can find out how to take part in the development of this application.
+Please find out how to submit code to this repository via the [contribution guidelines](https://github.com/erikmartens/NearbyWeather/blob/master/CONTRIBUTING.md).

 ### Beta Testing